Skip to main content

 Changes to our procedures for dealing with complaints about High Hedges.

-If you wish for the Council to consider a complaint about a high hedge, the payment must be made upon submitting the application.
-If we consider your application cannot be validated, we will refund the fee
+From 1 October 2024, if you want us to consider a complaint about a high hedge, the payment must be made upon submitting the application.
+If we consider your application can't be validated, we will refund the fee.

 High hedges